techidaily/site-win11-tips/source/_posts/re-establishing-backup-routine-for-nvidia-panel-configurations.md

  We cannot stress enough the importance of having the latest graphics driver update installed on your computer.
 An updated graphics driver ensures that your system performs better with other peripherals and is free from driver-related issues.

  Although Windows does automatically update all system drivers, there may be times when you feel that the graphics driver is outdated or not working correctly.
-In such situations, you should manually[download the NVIDIA driver on Windows](https://www.makeuseof.com/how-update-nvidia-graphics-card-drivers-windows/) .
+In such situations, you should manually [download the NVIDIA driver on Windows](https://www.makeuseof.com/how-update-nvidia-graphics-card-drivers-windows/) .

 ## 3\.
 Reinstall the NVIDIA Graphics Driver